What are the signs of a bad water pump? Many different parts of your vehicle actually have ways of letting you know that they’re going to fail.

 The water pump is one of them.
-When a water pump starts to fail, the seals go bad first and if you let it go for long, the bearing surfaces will start to go bad and then you can have a total failure.
+When a water pump starts to fail, the seals go bad first and if you let it go for a long, the bearing surfaces will start to go bad and then you can have a total failure.

-But, once the seals go bad, there is a little hole on the water pump that is designed to start leaking coolant past the seals.
+But, once the seals go bad, there is a little hole in the water pump that is designed to start leaking coolant past the seals.
 You will see coolant spraying around your engine or dripping down.

-What Are The Signs Of a Bad Water Pump?
+8 Signs Of a Bad Water Pump

 There are four most common signs of a bad water pump.
 If you notice any of these signs on your vehicle, make sure to take your vehicle to the repair shop.
 It’s better to fix it immediately before more damage is done.

-1. Coolant leaks underneath water pump
+1. Coolant leaks underneath the water pump

 You will notice a puddle of coolant underneath your vehicle.
 If you do notice a coolant leak underneath your vehicle, open up the hood, and investigate further.
 If the water pump is faulty, the coolant should be leaking right where the pump is located in the engine.

 The water pump in most cases is driven by the serpentine belt.
-Because it is connected to the serpentine belt, the water pump and its components like the impeller to be specific, rotates with the speed of the engine.
+Because it is connected to the serpentine belt, the water pump and its components like the impeller to be specific, rotate with the speed of the engine.
 The impeller inside the water pump can be made out of metal and plastic.

 Sometimes, if the coolant gets acidic, it will eat the fins off of the metal impellers and the water pump.
 A new coolant can last from 2 to 5 years.
 If you don’t change your coolant for a long period of time it will get acidic because of the degradation of antifreeze and sulfates that are entering the cooling system.